PowerDNS/pdns/pdns/recursordist/docs/lua-config/protobuf.rst

   .. versionchanged:: 5.1.0

   Added support for the HTTPS, SVCB and NAPTR record types.

+  .. versionadded:: 5.5.0

+  * ``frame4=false``: bool - Whether to use 4 byte ints as framing value.
+Default is to use 2 bytes, which limits the message size to 64k.
+  * ``strategy='All'``: string - The strategy to use, possible values are:

+    - ``'All'`` send to all servers.
+    - ``'RoundRobin'`` alternate between servers in a cyclic way.
+    - ``'FirstAvailable'`` send to first server that has room in its queue.
+    - ``'Hashed'`` send to a single server, indexed by a hash of the qname and client address.

 .. function:: protobufServer(server [[[[[[[, timeout=2], maxQueuedEntries=100], reconnectWaitTime=1], maskV4=32], maskV6=128], asyncConnect=false], taggedOnly=false])